-Existing copy tags can be deleted by selecting a tag and clicking Actions Delete Record or rightclicking on a tag and selecting Delete Record.
-Deleting a tag will delete the tag from any copies it was attached to in the catalog.
+Existing item tags can be deleted by selecting a tag and clicking Actions→Delete Record or rightclicking on a tag and selecting Delete Record.
+Deleting a tag will delete the tag from any items it was attached to in the catalog.

-Chapter 70.
+Chapter 65.
 MARC Record Attributes